These Are Everyday Items That You Can Recycle for Money

 Items You Can Recycle for Money

-You might be surprised to know that there are a lot of recyclable items around the house (maybe in the garage) that can bring in some money.
-Depending on where you live, you can get paid to recycle certain items including:
+There are a lot of recyclable items around the house (maybe in the garage) that can bring in some money.
+Depending on where you live, you can get paid to recycle:

 - Scrap metal